 - Physical examination notes from your doctors, including your primary physician up to your surgeon that notes how this problem has affected your daily life.

 While most hip replacements are successful, there still is a risk of complications that could leave you with a lifetime of problems.
-If you have experienced any of the complications we’ve listed, you may be entitled to long term disability.
+If you have experienced any of the complications we have listed, you may be entitled to long-term disability benefits.
+If your insurance company wrongfully denies your claim, we can help you appeal.
+We are headquartered in Florida, but we represent disability insurance claimants across the country.
+You can receive a free consultation by calling us at (888) 321-8131 or contacting us online.